thblt/pgp-words.rs/README.md

 # Usage

-`pgp-words` reads a fingerprint or any other hexadecimal sequence, either from the command line or the standard input, and converts it into words:
+The most basic usage is to just call `pgp-words` with the fingerprint you want converted into words:

 ```
 $ pgp-words d1c2 25e4 26c6 33dd 94d1  a7e8 c3f4 08aa 9b34 2488